 Mineral water is not Club Soda or agua purificada, which you often get when you order agua mineral.
 The most popular in mainland Mexico is Topo Chico, bottled near Monterrey, NL in the northeast.
 It has the best distribution and does the most advertising.
 Every mineral water has a different flavor depending on the minerals in it.
 Topo Chico is made up of sodium, magnesium, calcium, potassium, and manganese.
 The last is collagen, so if you drank too much, you might end up with big lips (joke).
 Seriously, the potassium does encourage the kidneys to work.
 Don’t be surprised if too much Topo equals more rest stops.
 To me, Topo is the most bubbly.

 You can also buy mineral water con sabores (with flavors).
 So you can get the benefits of mineral water in a soda-like drink.

 The Conquistadores also swore by the mineral waters from the Cerro de Topo Chico.
 In 1893-4, Don Julio Randle built a hotel and began bottling the water.
-The hotel / spa flourished until 1914 when Revolutionary hostilities closed it.
-It reopened afterwards and functioned until the 1930’s.
+The hotel/spa flourished until 1914 when Revolutionary hostilities closed it.
+It reopened afterward and functioned until the 1930s.
 That was the heyday of hot springs bathing places in the USA too.

 On your next trip, go to a grocery store or a convenience store and look for bottles of agua mineral and not just agua purificada.
 Try the real mineral waters and you will be hooked.
 But don’t try to educate Mexican waiters.
 They cannot accept that a gringo knows more about something in their country than they do.
 It took me 30 years to learn that.
 Use your next 30 years doing something more productive.